ibmverse/verse-developer/_reference/reference.md

 This may be an issue with the `applications.json` file.
 If you are using URL query string parameters, check that the variables you added to your URL are valid and correspond to properties in the Verse API data [section](#verse-api-data).
-If you are using cross-document messaging check that you have specified the value ```["core"]``` for the `payload.features` property.
+If you are using cross-document messaging check that you have specified the value `["core"]` for the `payload.features` property.

 If you are still having problems you will need to debug your application code using the browser developer tools.
 Since Verse opens your application in a new window which immediately executes your code, you will have no time to open the developer tools and set break points.

-The simplest solution to this is to add an ```javascript alert()``` followed by a ```javascript debugger;``` statement.
+The simplest solution to this is to add an `alert();` followed by a `debugger;` statement.

 When the new window opens and your application code starts to execute, the alert will appear and will pause the execution of your code until the alert is dismissed.
 Before dismissing the alert, open the developer tools.
 Now dismiss the alert and the the code will pause at your debugger statement.

 You should inspect the message event listeners and make sure that they are receiving the correct data from Verse.
-You should also check that you are sending the ```com.ibm.verse.application.loaded``` message to the Verse window to indicate your application is ready to receive data from the Verse window.
+You should also check that you are sending the `com.ibm.verse.application.loaded` message to the Verse window to indicate your application is ready to receive data from the Verse window.

 See [here](#sending-and-receiving-data) for more information on communicating with the Verse window.